prem-muthedath/timer/README.md

 See Kent Beck's book "Implementation Patterns" (Appendix A) for the timer source code.

 After reading Beck's excellent book, I decided to put my learnings into practice.
-Beck's code (see the book) is really good, but I personally felt, for clarity, few areas needed refactoring:
+Beck's code (see the book) is really good, but I personally felt, for clarity, a few areas needed refactoring:

 1. Code (mainly related to reflection) not in the right objects;
 2. One class -- MethodTimer class in Beck's code -- had more than one responsibility;